How to Address a Cover Letter and Who to Address It To

 Now here’s how to do it yourself, step-by-step.

-- Start by writing your own address, making sure your text is right-aligned.
+- Start your cover letter by writing your own address, making sure your text is right-aligned.

 - Then sticking with right alignment, leave a space and enter the date.
 Note the correct format, the date written as a number with the ordinal letters (e.g. 1st, 2nd, 3rd, 4th), the month written out with a capital letter, followed by the year.